jakeedgar/ts-template/README.md

 * Run *NPM init -y* to initialize your project.
 * Run *NPM install* to install dependencies.
 * If you plan to update the project make sure you push the .gitignore file to github first by using *git add .gitignore* and then pushing it to your personal github.
+* Run *npm install --save-dev @babel/preset-typescript* to Install Babel.
+* Run *npm install --save-dev eslint @typescript-eslint/parser @typescript-eslint/eslint-plugin* to Install the EsLint Parser and Plugin.
+* Run *NPM install --save-dev dotenv-webpack ts-loader typescript webpack webpack-cli webpack-dev-server* to Install the DotENV loader and webpack dependency.
+* Run *NPM install --save-dev prettier* to Install the Prettier dependency.
-* Run *NPM run build* to build the project environment.
+* Run *NPM run bundle && npm-run-all --parallel watch serve* to build the project environment.
 * Run *NPM run start* to run the program in your browser.
 * Run *NPM run test* to run Jest.